These ‘-m’ options are defined for the IBM RS/6000 and PowerPC:

 Extend the current ABI with a particular extension, or remove such extension.
 Valid values are ‘altivec’, ‘no-altivec’, ‘ibmlongdouble’, ‘ieeelongdouble’, ‘elfv1’, ‘elfv2’.

 Change the current ABI to use IBM extended-precision long double.
 This is not likely to work if your system defaults to using IEEE extended-precision long double.
 If you change the long double type from IEEE extended-precision, the compiler will issue a warning unless you use the -Wno-psabi option.
+Requires -mlong-double-128 to be enabled.

 Change the current ABI to use IEEE extended-precision long double.
 This is not likely to work if your system defaults to using IBM extended-precision long double.
 If you change the long double type from IBM extended-precision, the compiler will issue a warning unless you use the -Wno-psabi option.
+Requires -mlong-double-128 to be enabled.

 Change the current ABI to use the ELFv1 ABI.
 This is the default ABI for big-endian PowerPC 64-bit Linux.
 Overriding the default ABI requires special system support and is likely to fail in spectacular ways.